 - Maintenance on equipment and processes used to produce or fabricate nanomaterials and the cleaning-up of spills and waste material containing nanomaterials.

-- Cleaning of dust collection systems used to capture nanoparticles.
+- Cleaning of dust collection systems used to capture nanomaterials.

-- Machining, sanding, drilling, or other mechanical disruptions of materials containing nanoparticles.
+- Machining, sanding, drilling, or other mechanical disruptions of materials containing nanomaterials.

-If nanoparticles are used in your facility, make the effort to find and understand the most current research in this area.
-NIOSH encourages workplaces where employees may be exposed to engineered nanoparticles to:
+If nanomaterials are used in your facility, make the effort to find and understand the most current research in this area.
+NIOSH encourages workplaces where employees may be exposed to engineered nanomaterials to:

-- Take prudent measure to control workers’ exposures to nanoparticles.
+- Take prudent measure to control workers' exposures to nanomaterials.